 Debt is when money is owed by one party (the borrower or debtor) to a second party (the lender or creditor).
-Debt is a deferred payment or series of payments owed in the future, which is what differentiates debt from immediate purchases.
+Debt is a deferred payment or series of payments owed in the future, which differentiates debt from immediate purchases.
 Debt can either be a useful financial tool or an overwhelming burden depending on the type of debt and how well the borrower handles making payments.

-Debt has terms that include interest, repayment and default provisions.
+Debt has terms that include interest, repayment, and default provisions.
 Interest is the fee paid by the borrower to the lender.
 The interest rate is calculated as a percentage of the outstanding principal.
 Interest rates can be fixed or floating, where the rate changes depending on inflation, and interest rates can compound at specific intervals during repayment periods.

-Repayment can be done in three ways: the entire principal balance may be due at the maturity of the loan; the entire principal balance may be spread out over several payments over the term of the loan; or the loan may be partially paid out over several payments during its term, with the remaining balance due as a "balloon payment" at its maturity.
+- The loan may be partially paid out over several payments during its term, with the remaining balance due as a "balloon payment" at its maturity.

 The average American household has approximately $137,000 in debt.
 This debt is made up of credit cards, auto loans, student loans, and mortgages.
-With the increase in the cost of living and the median income at approximately $59,000, debt is becoming a growing issue for most Americans.
+With the increase in the cost of living and the median income at approximately $65,712, debt is becoming a growing issue for most Americans.
 Most people will find themselves paying off debt for decades or even the rest of their lives.

 States with the Most Debt